AUnited/plg_gamestat/README.md

 # Gametracker plugin for Joomla
-Allows you to add statistic game banners to your Joomla comtent
+Allows you to add statistic game banners to your Joomla content

 **Supports:**